sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 ### The behavior of the dynamically headroom calculation solution

+- The dynamic headroom calculation will be enabled when SONiC switch is upgraded from the old image to the image supporting dynamic calculation if all the buffer configuration aligns the default value.
+In this case, a port's headroom size of all the lossless priority groups will be calculated.
+The shared buffer pool will be adjusted according to the headroom size if they're the default value in the old image.
+- The dynamic headroom calculation will be disabled when SONiC switch is configured via executing `config load_minigraph`.
+In this case, the traditional look-up model will be applied.
 - When a port's cable length, speed or MTU is updated, headroom of all lossless priority groups will be updated according to the well-known formula and then programed to ASIC.
 - When a port is shut down/started up or its headroom size is updated, the size of shared buffer pool will be adjusted accordingly.
 The less the headroom, the more the shared buffer and vice versa.
 By doing so, we are able to have as much shared buffer as possible.
-- When SONiC switch is upgraded from statically look-up to dynamically calculation, a port's headroom size of all the lossless priority groups will be calculated.
-The shared buffer pool will be adjusted according to the headroom size if they're the default value in the old image.
 - Pre-defined `pg_profile_lookup.ini` isn't required any more.
 When a new platform supports SONiC only a few parameters are required.
 - Support arbitrary cable length.
 - Support headroom override, which means user can configure static headroom on certain ports.